How to Recover Deleted Files on Mac

 The macOS keystroke combination of Command-Z will often undo the last action you took with the operating system.
 Using the keystrokes repeatedly can undo the last several commands that you have entered.
 This can be extremely helpful if you realize you have just deleted an important file.

 This method works when you send something to the Trash or perform a mass delete from within a document.
-Be warned that Command-Z cannot recover files once the Trash has been emptied.
+However, be aware that the undo function does not persist after closing the application or restarting your system.
+Additionally, Command-Z cannot recover files once the Trash has been emptied.
 To recover files from emptied Trash, you need to use Disk Drill.

 Recover Deleted Files on Mac from Trash via the "Put Back" Option